 Adjust proctoring settings

-The instructor turns on Scratch Paper Allowed within Honorlock’s proctoring settings, and the AI won’t flag learners for looking down at their paper.
+The instructor turns on Scratch Paper Allowed within Honorlock’s proctoring settings, and the AI won’t flag learners for looking down at their paper while writing or completing a math problem.

 The learner simply shows the blank paper before they start writing and uploads the written essay after they complete it.